Private, In-Home Tutoring in Clinton, Illinois

-SchoolTutoring Academy’s tutoring programs for Clinton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Clinton, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Clinton CUSD offers a challenging curriculum that prepares students for college and/or career and is mindful of individual student needs and goals.
 Communication skills, science literacy, and critical thinking skills are highly valued and instilled in students.
 The hope is that students will take control of their own learning and become self-guided learners, not only in high school but for the rest of their lives.
 Active, engaged learners have more success academically, socially, and in their own lives, and also tend to be more involved in their community.
 This student-centered approach gives each student the best opportunity to be successful.

 We currently cover the following Clinton-area school district: Clinton Community Unit School District #15.

 Educating Our Parents: Understanding the Clinton District Curriculum

 The language arts curriculum categorizes standards by reading, writing, speaking and listening, and language.
 The standards explain what students will be able to do, fall under the anchors; for reading, these are key ideas and details, craft and structure, integration of knowledge and ideas, and range of reading and level of text complexity.
 They are taught how to look for biased language and use it to shape their analysis.
 Writing, speaking and listening, and language each have specific anchors of their own.